juand-r/EMNLP-2019/README.md

 :heavy_minus_sign: [The Role of Pragmatic and Discourse Context in Determining Argument Impact](https://www.aclweb.org/anthology/D19-1568.pdf)
 > Introduces a new dataset to study the effect of "pragmatic and discourse context" (*kairos*) on determining argument quality.
 The dataset contains arguments covering 741 topics and over 47k claims.
-Models that incorporate the pragmatic and discourse context (sequences of  of claims which support or oppose other claims in order to defend a certain thesis) outperform models which only rely on claim-specific features.
+Models that incorporate the pragmatic and discourse context (i.e., sequences of  of claims which support or oppose other claims in order to defend a certain thesis) outperform models which only rely on claim-specific features.

 :heavy_minus_sign: [Evaluation Benchmarks and Learning Criteria for Discourse-Aware Sentence Representations](https://www.aclweb.org/anthology/D19-1060.pdf)